CartoDB/carto-workshop/04-database/exercises/sql_stored_procedures.md

 LANGUAGE language_name;
 ```

-Where we define the input arguments and its type and then we define the type of the output argument with the RETURNS statement.
+Where we define the input arguments and their type and then we define the type of the output argument within the `RETURNS` statement.

-However, there is another way to define the input and output arguments with IN and OUT, where IN define the input arguments and OUT the
+However, there is another way to define the input and output arguments with `IN` and `OUT`, where `IN` define the input arguments and `OUT` the
 output arguments.
-The OUT argument declaration is useful when you need to return multiple values.
+The `OUT` argument declaration is useful when you need to return multiple values.
 For example:

 ```sql
 CREATE FUNCTION sum_n_product(IN x int,IN y int, OUT sum int, OUT prod int) AS $$